ThirVondukr/passlib/docs/narr/quickstart.rst

     * :class:`~passlib.hash.argon2`
     * :class:`~passlib.hash.bcrypt`
-    * :class:`~passlib.hash.sha512_crypt`
     * :class:`~passlib.hash.pbkdf2_sha256` / :class:`~passlib.hash.pbkdf2_sha512`
+    * :class:`~passlib.hash.sha256_crypt` / :class:`~passlib.hash.sha512_crypt`

 All four hashes share the following properties:

-    * no known vulnerabilities.
+    * No known vulnerabilities.
-    * based on documented & widely reviewed algorithms.
+    * Based on documented & widely reviewed algorithms.
-    * public-domain or BSD-licensed reference implementations available.
+    * Public-domain or BSD-licensed reference implementations available.
     * variable rounds for configuring flexible cpu cost on a per-hash basis.
-    * at least 96 bits of salt.
+    * At least 96 bits of salt.
-    * basic algorithm has seen heavy scrutiny and use for at least 10 years (except for Argon2, born around 2013).
+    * Basic algorithm has seen heavy scrutiny and use for at least 10 years *(except for Argon2, born around 2013)*.
-    * in use across a number of OSes and/or a wide variety of applications.
+    * In use across a number of OSes and/or a wide variety of applications.

-Argon2 is much younger than the others, but has seen heavy scrunity, and was purpose-designed for password hashing.
+While Argon2 is much younger than the others, it has seen heavy scrutiny, and was purpose-designed for password hashing.
 In the near future, it stands likely to become *the* recommended standard.